Town Hall Square Christmas Market

 If you are looking for a real Baltic Christmas spirit, Tallinn is the place to go.

-months and is a must-visit place for everyone coming to Tallinn during the
+The Christmas Market on Town Hall Square lasts almost two months and is a must-visit place for everyone coming to Tallinn during the Holiday season.

-A popular market with many delicacies
+A famous market with many delicacies

-In total 3000 performers arrive on stage during the celebration period.
+In total, 3000 performers arrive on stage during the celebration period.

 Tallinn is the oldest capital in Northern Europe.

-The first Christmas tree was erected in Tallinn in 1441 making it the earliest decorated Christmas tree in Europe.
+The first Christmas tree was erected in Tallinn in 1441, making it the earliest decorated Christmas tree in Europe.